 How to run Windows in a Virtual Machine

 There is also a free virtualisation program, called VirtualBox, but it's fairly complex and difficult to use, so we'll focus first on using Parallels and VMware to install Windows.
-Jump down to the VirtualBox section if you feel ready for the challenge.
+We do have a separate article discussing how to use VirtualBox though, if you feel ready for the challenge.

-We have more information about the Best virtual machine software for Mac here.
+We have a separate in-depth guide to the Best virtual machine software for Mac.

 Run Windows on a Mac with Parallels

-Parallels Desktop (on version 15 at time of writing) costs £69.99/$79.99 and has a more colourful graphical interface than VMware Fusion, but the two programs take the same basic approach.
+Parallels Desktop (version 16 at time of writing - read our Parallels Desktop 16 review) costs £69.99/$79.99 and has a more colourful graphical interface than VMware Fusion, but the two programs take the same basic approach.
 They provide several options for creating a new VM on your Mac, using an installer disk, or ISO file.

 It's also possible to connect an existing Windows PC to your Mac and create a VM on the Mac that is an exact copy of the PC, complete with Windows and all the Windows apps that you need.
 And, if you're already using Boot Camp, you can even create a VM that duplicates your Boot Camp partition - which is a handy option for quickly checking a few files, or running apps that don't need top performance, without having to shut the Mac down and boot into Windows.